discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 This is a step-by-step explanation of the Catalyst rotation.
 A mostly complete written rotation and some extra info can be found in step 3.
 The steps do not indicate what skills do the most damage, it merely demonstrates a possible way to learn the rotation.

-**Step 1: Attunement Rotation/Hammer 3**
+**Step 1: Attunement Order, Auto Attack Chains and Damaging Skills**

-In the first step, we will take a look at the Hammer 3 skill.
+In the first step, we will take a look at weapon skills.
 All of the orbs are instant-casts while <Skill name="Grand Finale"/> is not.

 1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Crescent Wind"/>.
 2. Swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Wheel"/>.